Skip to content

 flows.tmpl

-This file is used by the qbee agent to create the real flows.json on the device after the automated key-value extraction.
+This file is used by the agent to create the real flows.json on the device after the automated key-value extraction.

 Now you upload the settings.js and the flows.tmpl and the according flows_cred.json to the qbee file manager.
+Since file manager does not work with hidden files yet these need to be copied to a non-hidden location first.

 Now everything is prepared to play out files and configuration to real target machines.
 We are assuming that we run Node-RED as user pi from the /home/pi user directory.